handlebar-larry/Queue_CTL_CLI/README.md

-# Queue_CTL_CLI
-#🚀 queuectl: A Command-Line Job Queue Manager
-A lightweight, persistent, and resilient background job queue system for your shell commands, powered by Node.js, BullMQ, and Redis.
+queuectl: A CLI Job Queue System queuectl is a command-line interface for managing a persistent, background job queue.
+It's built on Node.js and powered by BullMQ and Redis.

-queuectl lets you enqueue standard shell commands as background jobs.
-The system is designed for resilience, featuring automatic retries with exponential backoff and a Dead Letter Queue (DLQ) for jobs that repeatedly fail.
+It allows you to enqueue shell commands as background jobs, which are then processed by a pool of workers.
+It's designed to be resilient, supporting automatic retries with exponential backoff and a Dead Letter Queue (DLQ) for jobs that permanently fail.

-(Pro-tip: Consider adding a demo GIF here!) ``

-#✨ Key Features
+Features
-#💾 Persistent Job Queues: All jobs are stored in Redis, ensuring they persist through application or server restarts.
+Persistent Queues: Jobs are stored in Redis and survive application or server restarts.

-#⚙️ Parallel Worker Pooling: Execute multiple jobs concurrently by running a pool of worker processes.
+Worker Pooling: Run multiple worker processes to handle jobs in parallel.

-#🔁 Automatic Job Retries: Jobs that fail are automatically retried using an exponential backoff strategy.
+Automatic Retries: Failed jobs are automatically retried with exponential backoff.

-#🪦 Dead Letter Queue (DLQ): Jobs that exhaust all retry attempts are moved to a separate "dead" queue for manual review.
+Dead Letter Queue (DLQ): Jobs that exhaust all retries are moved to a DLQ for inspection.

-#🖥️ Complete CLI Management: Enqueue jobs, start/stop workers, check queue status, and manage the DLQ, all from your terminal.
+Full CLI Control: Enqueue, start/stop workers, check status, and manage the DLQ from your terminal.

-#📋 System Requirements
+Prerequisites
-Before you begin, your system must have the following dependencies installed.
+Before you can run queuectl, you must have the following dependencies installed on your system.

-1. Node.js (v18+)
+1. Node.js
-This project requires a current LTS version of Node.js.
+This project is built on Node.js.
+Please install a current LTS version (v18+).

-#Download Node.js
+Download Node.js

 2. Redis Server
-Redis is the mandatory backend database and message broker.
-The redis-server command must be in your path.

-#Installation:
+BullMQ uses Redis as its database and message broker to store all job data.
+This is not optional.

+You must have the redis-server command available on your system.

 On Fedora: sudo dnf install redis
 On Ubuntu/Debian: sudo apt install redis-server

-On macOS (Homebrew): brew install redis
+On macOS (using Homebrew): brew install redis

-#3.
-PM2 (Process Manager)
+3. PM2 (Process Manager)
-PM2 is used to manage the background worker processes.
+The CLI uses PM2 to manage the background worker processes.
+This allows queuectl to start, stop, and monitor workers that run in the background.

 Install it globally:

-Bash

 npm install pm2 -g
-🛠️ Installation and Configuration
+🚀 Installation & Setup
-Clone the repository and install dependencies:
+Clone the repository:

-Bash

 git clone https://github.com/your-username/queuectl.git
 cd queuectl
+Install NPM dependencies:
 npm install
-Link the CLI: This makes the queuectl command globally accessible.
+Link the CLI:

-Bash
+This step uses the bin field in package.json to create a global queuectl command, so you can run it from any directory.

 npm link
+Create your Environment File:
-Create the .env File: Create a .env file in the project's root for Redis connection details.
+The CLI connects to Redis using environment variables.
+Create a .env file in the root of the project.

-Bash

 touch .env
-Add the following content to the new .env file:
+Now, add the following content to the .env file.
+(These defaults match the redis.conf file already in the project).

-Ini, TOML

 REDIS_HOST=127.0.0.1
 REDIS_PORT=6379
+Create the Redis Configuration File:
+For persistence, queuectl is designed to run Redis with a specific configuration file.
+This tells Redis where to save its data.

+a.
+In the root of your project (the queuectl folder), create a file named redis.conf.

-Configure Redis Persistence: a.
-Create a file named redis.conf in the project's root (queuectl) folder. b.
-Paste the following configuration into it:
+b.
+Copy and paste the following content into it:

-#Code snippet

 # --- Persistence ---
 # Save the DB to a file named...